gcallah/BookReviews/mcpherson.md

 His first topic is character formation, about which he adopts an Aristotelean position, where good character is formed by inculcating good habits, which necessarily involves restrictions and prohibitions.
-Oddly, the Ten Commandments don't appear here (they only come on stage at the very end of the book), but they are a clear and famous example of the value of prohibitions.
+Oddly, the Ten Commandments don't appear here (they only come on stage at the very end of the book), but they are a obvious and famous example of the value of prohibitions.

 But why should we respect the restrictions that traditional morality puts on us?
-McPherson's answer is "reverence": a proper sense of reverence for the gift of the world will render these prohibitions not arbitrary but following from the very nature of our being.
+McPherson's answer is "reverence": a proper sense of reverence for the gift of the world will render these prohibitions not arbitrary but flowing from the very nature of our being.
 Interestingly, McPherson relies heavily on the Confucian tradition when he wants to discuss the virtue of reverence.
 (A worthwhile move, I think, as it demonstrates that the idea of virtue inherently involving limits is not some "Eurocentric" notion.)
-McPherson examines several other avenues that have been followed in justifying absolute prohibitions, such as Stuart Hampshire's argument that they are necessary to avoid "moral anarchy," and finds them wanting.
+McPherson examines several other avenues that have been travelled in justifying absolute prohibitions, such as Stuart Hampshire's argument that they are necessary to avoid "moral anarchy," and finds them wanting.